hadymambo/DiceGame/README.md

 Compile the code using a C# compiler or your IDE.
 Run the compiled executable to see the results of the dice rolls and the corresponding prize.

+For a complete code, please see the source code.